Hope Ralph

-Hope Ralph (born 14 April 2000) is a field hockey player from New Zealand, who plays as a forward.
+Hope Ralph (born 14 April 2000) is a New Zealand field hockey player, who plays as a forward.
 She attended Sacred Heart Girls' College in New Plymouth.

 Career

 Domestic league

 In the Ford National Hockey League, Ralph plays for Central.

 National teams

 Under-21

 Hope Ralph made her debut for the New Zealand U-21 team in 2018 during a Trans–Tasman test series against Australia in Hastings.
 She followed this up with an appearance at a Tri–Nations tournament in Canberra in December 2019.

 Black Sticks

 Ralph made her senior debut for the Black Sticks in 2020, during the second season of the FIH Pro League.
 She was also selected for the Black Sticks side who travelled to the 2020 Summer Olympics in Tokyo.
 She scored a goal in her Olympic debut as the team won against Argentina.

 Awards

 Ralph was selected to be part of the Future Champions programme administered by Sport Taranaki in 2017.
 Ralph was a recipient of a Prime Minister's Athlete Scholarship in 2021 and was also named the AUT Sportswoman of the Year in 2021 which recognised her "high academic ability, outstanding athletic performance, and community contribution."